Updated: Nov 1, 2022

 What you’ll actually be able to do after reading this short article is work out yourself how much prices move over given time frames.
 This is much better than relying on some shoddy indicator you find on platforms, at least this way you’re in full control!

 You might realise after reading this article if an ATR is 3% within a month and your stops are less than this, very likely you'll be getting stopped out so start using ATR in your trading NOW!
 It's so important..

-Creating dynamic stop losses and take profits
+How to use ATR for stop losses and take profits

 Moving away from placing stop losses based on pips and candles but on volatility (ATR)